A direct algebraic proof for the non-positivity of Liouvillian spectral values and controlling the dissipative gap of systems with normal Lindblad operators: Introduction

+has at least one zero eigenvalue.
+Here, the adjoint is defined with respect to the trace pairing (Hilbert-Schmidt inner product)

-A first fundamental property of the Liouvillian $\L$ is that its (Hilbert-Schmidt) adjoint $\L^\dag$ has at least one zero eigenvalue.
-This follows from the trace conservation of the Lindblad master equation \eqref{eq:LME}, which can be shown using the cyclic property $\Tr(\hA\hB)=\Tr(\hB\hA)$ of the trace and written in the form
+for all operators $\hA,\hR$ on the Hilbert space $\H$ (bounded operators $\A$ and trace-class operators $\hR$ in the case of infinite-dimensional $\H$).
+The existence of a zero eigenvalue follows from the trace conservation of the Lindblad master equation \eqref{eq:LME}, which can be shown using the cyclic property $\Tr(\hA\hB)=\Tr(\hB\hA)$ of the trace,

-It immediately follows that every Markovian open quantum system with a finite-dimensional Hilbert space $\H$ has at least one steady state $\dm_\ss$ such that $\L(\dm_\ss)=0$, i.e., $\id$ is a left $\L$-eigenvector with eigenvalue zero, and $\dm_\ss$ is a/the corresponding right $\L$-eigenvector with eigenvalue zero.
+It immediately follows that every Markovian open quantum system with a finite-dimensional Hilbert space has at least one steady state $\dm_\ss$ such that $\L(\dm_\ss)=0$, i.e., $\id$ is a left $\L$-eigenvector with eigenvalue zero, and $\dm_\ss$ is a/the corresponding right $\L$-eigenvector with eigenvalue zero \footnote{As Liouvillians are super-operators, their eigenvectors are actually operators on the Hilbert space.
+A system can have multiple steady states such that the zero eigenvalue may be degenerate.}.

+In this paper, we discuss proofs for a second fundamental property of Liouvillians -- the non-positivity of their spectral values.